bhentschel/vip.org/_pages/program.md

 ### Mini-Symposium on Visualizing Uncertainty in Practice

-In the late afternoon, we will coordinate a fast-paced session that brings participants up to speed with the practical aspects of uncertainty visualization.
-To this end, we will begin this session with a **30-minute primer** on the topic that specifically highlights challenges and established approaches.
-We will complement this introduction by a set of **six 12-minute lightning talks**, each of which outlines a working solution from a practical setting.
-The selection process will be based on submission of a short abstract (two pages max) and an accelerated review process.
+In the late afternoon, we will coordinate a [fast-paced session](cfp.html) that brings participants up to speed with the practical aspects of uncertainty visualization.
+To this end, we will begin this session with a **30-minute primer** by [Kristi Potter](https://www.nrel.gov/research/kristi-potter.html) on the topic that specifically highlights challenges and established approaches.
+We will complement this introduction by a set of **six 10-minute lightning talks**, each of which outlines a working solution from a practical setting.
+See our [call for participation](cfp.html) for more details.
 </div>

 - - -